 To plan a bus trip on Roam Transit, consult the schedules and route maps on Roam Transit‘s website or use the handy trip planner on their landing page.
 Downloading the app Double Map on your smartphone (available through Apple or Google Play) will also allow you to see live bus locations and arrival times.
 Without technology, you can consult the system information posted at stops.

 Using the system maps, identify the route that serves your intended destination(s) and locate the nearest stop to start the trip.
-If not boarding from a terminus, make sure to check the bus direction.
+If not boarding from a terminus, check the bus direction.

-When on Roam, remember that all buses lead to the downtown Transit Hub at the intersection of Banff Ave and Elk Ave (except for Canmore local buses).
+When on Roam, remember that all buses lead to the downtown Transit Hub at Banff Ave and Elk Ave (except for Canmore local buses).
+Your trip will likely start or end from these stops, particularly if traveling outside the town.

 Buying a Ticket

-Most Roam buses operate similar to transit systems in large cities, with no required reservations.
-You can simply walk-up to the stop and purchase a ticket from a vending machine or on board the bus (chip-enabled credit cards accepted as well as U.S and Canadian currencies on board).
+Most Roam buses operate similarly to transit systems in large cities, with no required reservations.
+You can simply walk up to the stop and purchase a ticket from a vending machine or onboard the bus (chip-enabled credit cards accepted and U.S. and Canadian currencies on board).

-By downloading the Token Transit App you can purchase and display passes on your smartphone.
-The app also includes a function to send passes to other mobile numbers, which comes in handy when buying tickets for family or friends.
+You can purchase and display passes on your smartphone by downloading the Token Transit App.
+The app also includes a function to send passes to other mobile numbers, which is handy when buying tickets for family or friends.

 Discounted fares are also available for youth aged 13 to 17 and for seniors over 65 years, while children under 12 ride all buses for free.
-Some hotels in Banff provide guests with free local transit passes for Routes 1, 2, 4, and 6.
+Some hotels in Banff provide guests with free local transit passes for Routes 1, 2, 4, and 6 (see which hotels here).
 And all the local buses in Canmore (Routes 5C and 5T) are free!

 When purchasing a ticket, you can either pay for a single ride fare or purchase a day pass that will allow for 2-way travel and may also allow you to connect to other bus routes.
 If buying a pass, you’ll need to consider the different ‘zones’ of travel.
 While a regional pass will also be good for travel on local service, a local pass will not be accepted for regional travel.